yurlovdev/natal-chart-privacy/privacy-policy.md

 Birth data (date, time, and place) entered in the app is used **only locally** to calculate the natal chart and is not transmitted or stored on external servers.

+## Location

+If you enable location access, the app uses your device’s precise location only to help you find your current position on the map while selecting a place.
+Location data is not used for tracking or advertising and is not stored on our servers.

 ## Analytics and Diagnostics

 The app uses Firebase services provided by Google to improve stability and performance: